 6. Block Unauthorized Access with Firewall

 Firewall rules are pre-configured rules to control and filter traffic that is sent to the PBX.
 You can create firewall rules on your PBX to filter specific source IP address/domain, ports, MAC address, and block dangerous (or suspicious) access that might contribute to attack fraud or calls loss.
-For example, you can manually add a rule to block untrusted web access with a specific range of IP addresses (IP blacklisting), or define a few Accept Rules, or Whitelists, and drop all the packets and connections from other hosts to ensure system access.
+For example, you can manually add a rule to block untrusted web access with a specific range of IP addresses (IP Blocklisting), or define a few Accept Rules, or Allowlists, and drop all the packets and connections from other hosts to ensure system access.

 To prevent massive connection attempts or brute force attacks, you can also utilize the incorporated anti-hacking auto-detection mechanisms (IP Auto Defense) of your PBX system.
 It can help you identify attackers per second, based on the packets sent within a specific time interval, and automatically block them.

 7. Make Contingency Plan